innopolis-devops/labs/app_javascript/README.md

 I containerized this application and uploaded the final image to the docker hub.

-The application runs on port 8081 (by default), so you should forward this port when running
+The application runs on port 8082 (by default), so you should forward this port when running.

+I've looked at multi-staging and believe it's unnecessary for a project this size.

 ### Prerequisites: